ducquando/learn-swift/README.md

 // Young Adult
 ```

-You can also use logical operators to link different conditions to become one conditional expression.
+You can also use logical operators to link different conditions into one conditional expression.

 ```swiftt
 // Examples of the use of logical operator in if statements